[ad_1]

 After witnessing strong growth in November, life insurers reported moderation in new business premium (NBP) growth in December.
 From a 30 per cent uptick in November, NBP growth last month slowed down to 10 per cent as state-owned Life Insurance Corporation’s premium growth decelerated from a peak.

-According to data released by Life Insurance Council, the NBP of life insurance came in at Rs 26,838.29 crore, up 10 per cent year-on-year (YoY).
-While private sector life insurance reported premia to the tune of Rs 14,979.79 crore, up 15 per cent YoY, LIC’s premium rose 3.71 per cent to Rs 11,858.50 crore.
+According to data released by Life Insurance Council, the NBP of life insurance companies came in at Rs 26,838.29 crore, up 10 per cent year-on-year (YoY).
+While private sector life insurance companies reported premia to the tune of Rs 14,979.79 crore, up 15 per cent YoY, LIC’s premium rose 3.71 per cent to Rs 11,858.50 crore.

 NBP is the premium acquired from new policies for a particular year.
 It is the sum of the first-year premium and single premium, reflecting total premium received from the new businesses.